-As long as I can remember, Morticia Addams, portrayed by Carolyn Jones, has infatuated me.
+Oh my; be still my fluttering heart.
+For as long as I can remember, Morticia Addams, portrayed by Carolyn Jones, has always infatuated me.
 I might have even been in love with her, despite being a fictional character on television.
-What do I know, I was a kid.
+What do I know?
+I was a kid.

-I couldn’t help but notice Morticia’s svelte figure, plunging neckline, tight waist, and long legs trimmed in that octopus dress that seemed to chase her around the floor.
-She had the face and mannerisms that drew me in.
+Despite my young age, I couldn’t help but notice Morticia’s seductive svelte figure, plunging neckline, tight waist, and long legs trimmed in that hobble octopus dress that seemed to chase her around the floor.
+She had the face and mannerisms of romance that drew me in.
+Just watch her closely in the opening theme, that sly smile when snapping her fingers speaks volumes, enticing me to her side.
 Despite my tender age, I wanted to be Gomez Addams, going to bed with her each night.
-In that household, they just as easily could have been sleeping on a bed of nails, but you get the idea.
+In that household, they just as easily could have been sleeping on a bed of nails.
+You get the idea.

 Yes, as a child, I was in love with Morticia Addams.
 I may be still.

 Then, there were their behaviors, which ‘normal’ people would think strange.
 I never did.
-From Morticia cutting the heads off the roses and displaying the thorny branches, to Gomez playing with his trains in the basement, only to blow them up, simulating a terrorist attack, to Grandmama in the kitchen cooking dinner with strange, seemingly disgusting ingredients, just further peaked my interest.
+From Morticia cutting the heads off the roses and displaying the thorny branches, to Gomez playing with his trains in the basement, only to blow them up with a crazed glee in his eyes, to Grandmama in the kitchen cooking dinner with strange, disgusting ingredients, just further piqued my interest.

 “Black, it’s all I wear, Darling!”
 Morticia Addams

-Seeing her strapped to the rack and stretched, excited me as a child and still excites me to this day.
-I wanted to be the one stretching her as she moaned, “More … mon cher.”
-I get a delightful knot in my gut hearing her whimpering as I turn the wheel another notch.
+Seeing her strapped to the rack and stretched excited me as a child and still excites me to this day.
+I wanted to be the one stretching her as she moaned, “More … mon Chéri.”
+I get a delightful knot in my gut, hearing her whimpering as I turn the wheel another notch.

 Maybe that is where my interest in BDSM began.
 Strapped down on the rack, she is acting as if she is a submissive.
 In fact, she isn’t.
 Topping from bottom, she tells Gomez what to do to her; if one can be happy in that predicament.
-Further, it is evident that she is the dominant in their household.
+Further, it is evident that she is the dominant leader in their household.
 Everyone does what she tells them to do.
 Her husband, Gomez, is a pussy around her, melting whenever she grants him the slightest pleasure.
-Speaking French is one of her favorite behaviors to get him to break away from whatever he is doing and come to her, kissing her.
-Of course, he gives her his full attention, which is exactly what she wants.
+Speaking French is one of her favorite behaviors to get him to break away from whatever he is doing and come to her, kissing her, working his way up her arm.
+He gives her his full attention, which is exactly what she wants.
 As I wrote, everyone in that house wants to serve and please her.

-She’s a little tease.
-“Later Gomez, later,” she’d imply.
+She’s a little tease, “Later, Gomez, later,” she’d imply.
 Granting him a private moment away from everyone in their bedroom or dungeon.
 She would say that whenever he seemed to get carried away with kissing her arm up to the crook of her neck.
 One can only guess what happens in the bedroom.
-Just how much French does she speak while cradled in his arms?
+Just how much French does she speak while cradled in his arms, making his blood boil?
 It’s gotta be hot!

-They shot the original series in black and white, which in my mind, added to the mystique of the show.
+They shot the original series in black and white, which in my mind added to the mystique of the show.
 There was no need to show it in color.
 I wonder what it would have been like had they color film in those days.
-Would the show have been filmed as they did in the Wizard of Oz?
-How cool would that be if the Addams’s were in B&W and everything else was in color?
+Would they have filmed the show as they did in the Wizard of Oz?
+How cool would that be if the Addams were in B&W and everything else was in color?
 An interesting concept.
-Later, they did colorized the series, but somehow, the color removed some of the mystique of the show.
+I found out a few years ago that they painted the set in ghastly hues of red, pink and fuchsia to bring out the deeper contrasts in black and white when filmed.
+Later, they colorized the series, but somehow, the color removed some of the mystique of the show.

 However, I still fancy Carolyn Jones’s portrayal.
-She made Morticia a strong woman with a softer, more feminine personality.
+She made Morticia a powerful woman with a softer, more feminine personality.
 She captures me till this day … she consumes me.
-Talk about type casting.
+Talk about typecasting.
 For me, I forever see Carolyn Jones as the quintessential Morticia Addams.
-Well done m’lady.
+Well done M’lady.